dreasya/Delivery-Route-Optimizer/README.md

 ## The Problem

-Tobeez delivers 20–30 FMCG orders per day across Casablanca.
+Confidential* delivers 20–30 FMCG orders per day across Casablanca.
 Every morning, the ops team had to:

 1. Manually scan yesterday's Odoo export to decide which orders to deliver
 2. Copy–paste addresses into Google Maps one by one